 How Much Does Youth Hockey Cost in Vermont?

-Vermont's hockey community is tight-knit and passionate, with programs from Burlington to Rutland producing talented players despite the state's small population.
-Geographic isolation means competitive teams travel extensively — most tournaments require trips to New Hampshire, Massachusetts, or upstate New York.
+Vermont's hockey community is small but established, with programs from Burlington to Rutland producing competitive players despite the state's small population.
+Distance from major markets means competitive teams travel extensively, with most tournaments requiring trips to New Hampshire, Massachusetts, or upstate New York.

 Season Cost by Level